-Responsibilities regarding exclusions are delegated to Pupil Discipline Committee.
+Responsibilities regarding exclusions are delegated to the Pupil Discipline Committee.

-The Pupil Discipline Committee of the governing body has a duty to consider parents' representations about a suspension or permanent exclusion.
+The Pupil Discipline Committee has a duty to consider parents/carers' representations about a suspension or permanent exclusion.
 It has a duty to consider the reinstatement of a suspended or permanently excluded pupil in certain circumstances.

-Within 14 days of receiving a request, the governing body will provide the secretary of state with information about any suspensions or exclusions within the last 12 months.
+Within 14 days of receiving a request, the Governing Body will provide the secretary of state with information about any suspensions or exclusions within the last 12 months.

-For any suspension of more than 5 school days, the governing body will arrange suitable full-time education for the pupil.
+For any suspension of more than 5 school days, the Governing Body will arrange suitable full-time education for the pupil.
 This provision will begin no later than the sixth day of the suspension.